 It’s no secret that we need rest, and it is imperative as your child grows.
 Enough sleep will make your child happy and put them in a better mood.
 You may even find that you have a more curious child than you thought simply because they are well-rested.
 This curiosity can be great as they get older since they will learn more.
 Even naps continue to help children as they get older, according to a study by researchers from the University of Pennsylvania and the University of California, Irvine.7

 8. The quicker they learn new information, the higher their IQ may be.

 Dr. Joseph Fagan, Ph.D., professor of psychology at Case Western Reserve University, studied how quickly babies looked from a familiar photo to a new one.8 The faster they were, the more intelligent they were because they quickly took in new information.

 9. The more talkative you are to your baby, the quicker they will learn a language.

 The more you laugh, talk and use baby sign language, the faster your child may learn a language.
 Babies respond to simple words and a high-pitched voice, so you should use that to help them broaden their vocabulary more quickly.
 Baby talk can even be helpful.

 10. The more you reinforce positive behavior, the better off your child will be in the future.

 As your child grows, their personality may change and shift.
-The most important thing that you can do is reinforce their positive behaviors.9 This reinforcement will encourage them to do the right thing, be kind, and grow up to be a good person, which is all a parent wants for their child.
+The most important thing that you can do is reinforce their positive behaviors.9 This reinforcement will encourage them to do the right thing, be kind, and grow up to be good people, which is all a parent wants for their child.

 While predicting your child’s future personality may be difficult at the newborn stage, it is an enjoyable ride that both of you will go on together.
 Part of the fun is discovering what your child will gravitate to and how she will be once she’s grown up.
-So many things go into forming a person that it’s impossible to figure it all out ahead of time.
+So many things go into forming a person that it’s impossible to figure everything out ahead of time.
 Just have fun in it together and make sure to reinforce the positive.